 When Problems Arise – Experience Is Beneficial

 Because employee benefit plans are complex, mistakes are sometimes made in the way they are administered.
 When problems arise, you need swift, thorough corrections made on your behalf – and advice on how to avoid mistakes in the future.
-Our ERISA law team has extensive experience with various correction methods, including the Department of Labor’s Voluntary Fiduciary Correction Program and Delinquent Filer Voluntary Compliance Program, as well as the IRS’s Employee Plans Compliance Resolution System.
+Our ERISA law team has extensive experience with various correction methods, including the Department of Labor’s Voluntary Fiduciary Correction Program and Delinquent Filer Voluntary Compliance Program, as well as the Internal Revenue Service's (IRS) Employee Plans Compliance Resolution System.
 Whenever possible, our goal is to help you design administrative procedures that will prevent future errors from occurring.

 Executive Compensation Advice